SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DomManagerInformationEventSettings.md

 This settings object currently only contains a boolean to enable information events.

-When this is enabled, an information event (on parameter 64646 with name "DOM Manager info") is generated for every create, update, and delete action for a `DomInstance`, `DomDefinition`, `DomTemplate` or `SectionDefinition`.
+When this is enabled, an information event (on parameter 64646 with name "DOM Manager info") is generated for every create, update, and delete action for a [DomInstance](xref:DomInstance), [DomDefinition](xref:DomDefinition), [DomTemplate](xref:DomTemplate), or [SectionDefinition](xref:DOM_SectionDefinition).
 By default, this is disabled.

 The information event message includes the object name (if it has one), the object ID, the action, and the name of the user doing the action.
 For example: